s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 2. To make control calculations; and
 3. To output commands to the robot

 These processes are executed by a single controller or in combination with multiple software components.
-A process where "control calculations" are bundled actually involves diversified processes like different recognitions and motion plans and may include inputs/outputs for something else than the robot.
+A process where "control calculations" are bundled actually involves diversified processes such as object recognition and motion planning and may include inputs/outputs for something else than the robot.
 However, from the robot perspective, what a controller does can be sorted out to the above-mentioned three processes.

 From this perspective, a controller is a software module having interfaces that handle the above three actions.
 The actual API for this varies among the controller formats but the essential part is identical.